e-e-e/dat-http-proxy/readme.md

 ## Install

-To use as a cli utility
+To use as a CLI utility

 ```
 npm dat-http-proxy -g